sparkfabrik/company-playbook/content/resources/seniority-acc-professional.md

 </span>

-* You deliver and/or make sure your team members deliver contributions (bug fixes, documentation, translations) to community projects, leading the joint effort and/or directly contributing work as necessary.
+* You deliver substantial contributions (new features, bug fixes, documentation, translations) to community projects, leading joint efforts and/or directly contributing work as necessary.

 <span class='score only-print'>